gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Fixed issues

+### Reporting of TestNG classes/methods

+When using a recent version of TestNG (6.9.13.3 or newer), classes were reported to `TestListeners` as sibling `TestDescriptors` of test method `TestDescriptors`.
+Now, `TestDescriptors` of classes are parents of their enclosing method `TestDescriptors`.

 ## Deprecations

 Features that have become superseded or irrelevant due to the natural evolution of Gradle become *deprecated*, and scheduled to be removed